apache/incubator-graphar/cpp/README.rst

 System setup
 ^^^^^^^^^^^^

-GraphAr uses CMake as a build configuration system.
+GraphAr C++ uses CMake as a build configuration system.
 We recommend building out-of-source.
 If you are not familiar with this terminology:

 * **In-source build**: ``cmake`` is invoked directly from the ``cpp``